kennethreitz-archive/.com/content/posts/120402-future-python-http.rst

 --------------------

-In addition to testing web applications, this new Adapter system will provide a fantastic mechanism for for distributed services.
+In addition to testing web applications, this new Adapter system will provide a fantastic mechanism for distributed services.

 In Requests, you'll be able to *mount* external services to the routing mechanism by *mocking* HTTP.
 To Requests, it'll be an HTTP Service, but in reality the